 If you’re reading this post not because you’re coming on vacation, but because you’re planning to move here, then all of the advice on each neighborhood still applies.

 If Belgrano caught your eye, also take a look at Villa Urquiza, Coghlan, Nunez, and Saavedra.

-If you’d like to be closer to the heart of the city, Almagro, Boedro, and Caballito are a few neighborhoods to look at.
+If you’d like to be closer to the heart of the city, Almagro, Boedo, and Caballito are a few neighborhoods to look at.

-Where to sTay in Buenos Aires: Final Thoughts
+Where to Stay in Buenos Aires: Final Thoughts

 If after that onslaught of information you’re still feeling overwhelmed on choosing a neighborhood or place to stay in Buenos Aires, don’t.

-Public transportation, taxis and ride sharing apps make it easy and cheap to jet around the city, so you’ll see it all, regardless of where you’re based.
+Public transportation, taxis, and ride-sharing apps make it easy and cheap to get around the city, so you’ll see it all, regardless of where you’re based.

 If you have any questions at all, ask away in the comments!
 I’ll do my best to answer as soon as possible so you can choose where to stay in Buenos Aires!